wazuh/wazuh-documentation/source/office365/monitoring-office365-activity.rst

     :align: center
     :width: 100%

-.. note:: Make sure you write it down because the UI won’t let you copy it afterwards.
+.. note:: Make sure you write it down because the UI won’t let you copy it afterward.

 3. API permissions

 The application needs specific API permissions to be able to request the Office 365 activity events.
-In this case you are looking for permissions related to the ``https://manage.office.com`` resource.
+In this case, you are looking for permissions related to the ``https://manage.office.com`` resource.

 To configure the application permissions go to the ``API permissions`` page, choose ``Add a permission``, then select the Office 365 Management APIs and click on ``Application permissions``: